 Notes

 This is a high-altitude recipe tested at 4,500 feet.
-If you live at sea-level, you can try increasing the baking powder to 1 Tablespoon.
+If you live at sea-level, increase the baking powder to 1 Tablespoon.
 The muffins also may take 1-2 minutes longer to bake.
-I have not yet tested this recipe at sea-level yet but in my experience, doubling the leavening agents usually works.

 The secret to great muffins is to properly measure the ingredients with a scale instead of measuring cups.
 If you don’t have a scale, then make sure you’re measuring the flour the right way.
 First, fluff the flour with a whisk or fork.
 Then, spoon the flour into the measuring cup and level it off without packing it in.